MAY JAPAN FESTIVALS ５月の祭り

 Many events of both a traditional and an international flavour as this is a festival to mark the coming of the kurofune (black ships) led by Commodore Matthew Perry who arrived in Shimoda in 1854 to demand that Japanese ports be opened to American trade.

 One of the largest mikoshi parades of all Japanese festivals.
 A parade of about 100 portable shrines centered on Sensoji Temple in Asakusa, Tokyo.
 Many geisha as well as others dressed in traditional costumes also take part.
 Attracts 2 million spectators every year.
-Recently the festival has run in to trouble due to the participation of Japan's mob, the yakuza.
+One spectacle is the tattooed yakuza mobsters who have traditionally been a significant presence at the Sanja Matsuri.

 Citizens' festival featuring parades during the day and in the evening, samba dancing and a fireworks display held out over the harbour in Kobe.